TheCodingSmith/Kulturmatics/README.md

 [NPM Panini information](https://www.npmjs.com/package/panini)

 We are using Panini to re-use all partials so we can keep our code as DRY as possible.
 Everything will be sorted into partials and pages.
-The `nav` and `footer` will be partiala on the main layout so we only have to write it once.
+The `nav` and `footer` will be partials on the main layout so we only have to write it once.

-`<!-- Renders partials/header.html -->
+`Renders partials/header.html
 {{> header}}`

 This will be loosely based on the [Atomice Design System.](http://patternlab.io/)